 When you link to an external source, it is called outbound link.
 Making an outbound link is easy.
 It provides more information to Search engine about your page.
 Make sure you chose your outbound link wisely.

 11. Internal Linking

 Use internal linking where ever it is relevant and logical.
 Recommended number of internal links are 2-3 links per 300 words.
 But it can be more or less depending on the content length and the relativeness of the link.

 Don’t do it compulsorily.
 Do internal linking naturally.
 If you need an example, look to any page of Wikipedia.

 There was a time, where it was easy to rank higher using spammy, keyword stuffing.
 Then, Google released Panda algorithm in 2011, and it changed everything.
 It mainly focuses on content quality.
 If you have good content you can expect to rank higher.
 Panda algorithm is now a part of Core algorithm, and Google is updating it regularly.

 As you know, Google is pushing Artificial intelligence everywhere.
 SEO marketers are now trying to figure out how to deal with Google Rankbrain.
 The machine learning system was implemented in 2015 and is now the third highest ranking factor.

 In short, SEO is an ongoing process, and you must keep is up to date, based on new changes done by Search Engines.

-This on page SEO techniques will help you to boost SEO performance of your website.
-If you have more things to add or have anything to add, please let us know in comment.
+These on-page SEO techniques will help you to boost SEO performance of your website.
+If you have more things to add or have anything to add, please let us know in the comment section.